-Due to the erratic income of their preacher father and the loss of income if he should die, the girls needed to secure some means of supporting themselves.
+Due to the erratic income of their preacher father and the loss of income in the event of his death, the girls needed to secure some means of supporting themselves.
 Charlotte became a teacher at Roe Head School, a school she first entered as a student.
 She was a favorite of Mrs. Wooler, the headmistress who took on Emiy for free.

 Emily, never able to endure being parted form home, fell into a depression and some claim, starved herself into such a state that she was shipped home within 2 months, less she fall to the same terrible fate as her older, departed sisters.
 Emily was replaced by Anne, who stayed at Roe Head for 2 years.

 The school was a good one, set in an airy park-like area with a small body of students.
 Charlotte's friends, Ellen Nussy and Mary Taylor lived nearby.

 But, Charlotte Bronte was unhappy with the dull routine at roe Head.
 In fact, she complained in her letters:

 "Am I to spend the best part of my life in this wretched bondage, forcibly suppressing my rage at the idleness, the apathy and the hyperbolical and most asinine stupidity of these fat headed oafs on compulsion assuming an air of kindness, patience, and assiduity?"